northpolesec/santa/docs/docs/configuration/branding.md

 `BrandingCompanyLogo` replaces the name with an image.
 The image is scaled down to fit within 84x28 points, so a wide wordmark works better than a tall or square logo.
+Supply the artwork at twice that size so that it stays sharp on a Retina display.

 Only the `file://` and `data:` URL schemes are supported.
 HTTP and HTTPS URLs are not, as Santa will not fetch a logo over the network: